cahute/cahute/docs/headers/cahute/link.rst

         explicitely, it allows running multiple shell
         commands on the same connection.

+    :param context: Context in which to open the link.
     :param linkp: The pointer to set the opened link to.
     :param flags: The flags to set to the serial link.
     :param name: The name or path of the serial link to open.